Benefits of Investing in Hedge Funds With a Self- Directed IRA

 Hedge funds are complex investment funds that use the concept of trading liquid assets.
 The fund constructs intricate techniques and risk management strategies to help improve portfolio performance.
 Typical techniques involve leverage, short selling, and derivatives.
 They almost always have a fund manager.
 Although designed for the more experienced and accredited investors, these investments are allowed in self-directed retirement plans.

-Self directed IRA investors can use account cash to purchase shares.
+Self-directed IRA investors can use account cash to purchase shares.
 Investing can provide the account holder with a tax-sheltered retirement income and returns.
 It also offers widespread diversity for their retirement portfolio.

 The SEC recently expanded its definition of an accredited investor.
-Learn about new qualifications for accredited investors.